-Dr. Weill is the former Director of the Center for Advanced Lung Diseases and the Lung and Heart-Lung Transplant Program at Stanford University Medical Center.
-He now provides assistance to transplant programs across the country that seek his advice about how to improve the delivery of transplant care.
+Dr. Weill is the former Director of the Center for Advanced Lung Disease and Lung and Heart-Lung Transplant Program at Stanford University Medical Center.
+He is currently the Principal of the Weill Consulting Group which focuses on improving the delivery of pulmonary, ICU, and transplant care.

-Dr. Weill and his wife Jackie live in New Orleans with their two daughters, Hannah and Ava.
+He lives in New Orleans with his wife Jackie and their two daughters, Hannah and Ava.